kferris10/R-Intro/index.md

 ## Creating Variables

 One of the nice things about R is that you can store information.
-Here, I assign the letter `x` to have a value of 3.
+Here, assign the letter `x` to have a value of 3 by typing the following code into the console and hitting Enter.

 ```r